3pillarlabs/rabbitmq-akka-actors/README.md

 Each node can scale by making use of akka streams.
 The message broker provides connectivity between the nodes and allows to keep the business logic for each node to a minimum - thus paving the way for the system to adhere to the SOC principle.

+# About rabbitmq-akka-actors

+This Activator template is maintained by [3Pillar Global] (http://www.3pillarglobal.com/wp-content/themes/base/library/images/logo_3pg.png).

+For more information visit [http://www.3pillarglobal.com/].